 Please ensure that system-generated emails wrongly flagged as spam are whitelisted.
 Your internal systems or firewall administrators can usually ensure that emails from official BRYTER email addresses such as email@example.com or firstname.lastname@example.org are not incorrectly categorized as spam emails.
 For instance, this will safeguard that new users have no trouble receiving activation emails when new accounts are set up by administrators.

-Set out clear instructions for authors that wish to create a module containing client or sensitive information.
-Your internal users should contact the administrator as this might require extra configuration for the module, e.g. setting passwords or enabling logins via SSO (if SSO has been set up).
+Set out clear instructions for authors that wish to create an Application containing client or sensitive information.
+Your internal users should contact the administrator as this might require extra configuration for the Application, e.g., setting passwords or enabling logins via SSO (if SSO has been set up).

-Admins should also suggest or enforce a naming convention that is helpful to differentiate between internal and external-facing modules.
+Admins should also suggest or enforce a naming convention that is helpful to differentiate between internal and external-facing Applications.
 For instance:

-- [internal] if the module is only intended for an internal audience (e.g. colleagues);
+- [internal] if the Application is only intended for an internal audience (e.g. colleagues);

-- or [external] if the module is intended for external users (e.g. clients).
+- or [external] if the Application is intended for external users (e.g. clients).

 Set up a use case intake system and reach out to your CSM for support